Firgrep/portfolio/README.md

 `Highlight.js` has been used to color the code-blocks in the blog posts relevant to programming language.

+`Devicon` has been used to find many of the languages, tools and technology .svg icons.

 `AOS` has been used, sparingly, for fade-in and fade-out animation effects.

 # Performance